andreyfbs/shopping-list/README.md

 ## SonarQube

 I used in this project.
 Sonar is tool for continuous inspection of code.
-It's very important to check the quality of the software.
 You can also check the test coverage.

 To run: